CEOJO/Clementina-Ojo/README.md

                                                         [INDEPENDENT PROJECTS]

+### <a href="https://github.com/CEOJO/Automating-Crypto-Website-API-Pull-Using-Python">Automating Crypto Website API Pull Using Python</a>
+This Python project uses the CoinMarketCap API to retrieve and display the latest cryptocurrency listings.
+It fetches real-time data on the top 10 cryptocurrencies, including their market prices, using the requests library.
+Key functionality includes:

+Making API requests to CoinMarketCap for the latest cryptocurrency prices.
+Handling common errors such as ConnectionError, Timeout, and TooManyRedirects.
+Utilizing JSON to parse and handle API responses.

+This project showcases API integration and error handling, ideal for tracking cryptocurrency market trends in real-time.

+### <a href="https://github.com/CEOJO/Amazon-Web-Scraping-Using-Python">Amazon Web Scraping Using Python</a>
+This Python project demonstrates web scraping capabilities using requests and BeautifulSoup to extract product details from Amazon.
+Specifically, it pulls in the product title and price of a specified item.
+Key features include:

+Sending an HTTP GET request to an Amazon product page using a custom User-Agent header to simulate browser behavior.
+Parsing the HTML response with BeautifulSoup to extract the product title and price.
+H andling HTML structures and navigating through nested elements for accurate data extraction.

+This project highlights proficiency in web scraping and data extraction from e-commerce platforms.

 ### <a href="https://github.com/CEOJO/Student-Data-Analysis">Student Financial Data Analysis using Python Script Language</a>
 This project examines students' financial circumstances.
 The data should provide an idea of the direction of students' cash flow, through the use of matplotlib and seaborn line and bar plots.

 ### <a href="https://github.com/CEOJO/SQL-Supermarket-Project">SQL Supermarket Project</a>
 This project models a supermarket database using SQL to analyze product sales, reorder patterns, and shopper behavior.
 Key database structures include products, aisles, departments, orders, and order_product.
 The dataset is loaded using SQL Data Manipulation Language (DML) from CSV files and includes analysis tasks such as: